-I am pleased to present the 2019/20 annual report and accounts for Queen Victoria Hospital NHS Foundation Trust (QVH).
+I am pleased to present the 2019/20 annual report (extended version), accounts and quality report for Queen Victoria Hospital NHS Foundation Trust (QVH).

 QVH is an exceptional hospital.
 We are the second smallest trust in England but our reputation stretches around the world.
 That is the result of the high quality services, innovation and partnership working at the core of our clinical work.